Lebanon:Operations of the Islamic Resistance on Saturday, Ju...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 1:45 p.m. the espionage equipment at the “Misgav Am” Site with the appropriate weapons, scoring direct hits.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes as well as the aggression on civilians, the Islamic Resistance fighters initiated an aerial operation using a swarm of offensive drones on the artillery position of the 403rd Battalion of the 91st Division in the “Beit Hillel”, which had attacked our villages and people the previous day.
+The operation hit its targets accurately, causing the position to burst into flames.

-- The Islamic Resistance fighters targeted at 3:40 p.m. a “Merkava” tank and a “Nammera” vehicle at the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with guided missiles, scoring direct hits and destroying them.
+- The Islamic Resistance fighters targeted at 5:25 p.m. the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

 Comments